iulianlaz/UserManagementApp/README.md

 #### Step 3: Install MongoDB

  Follow the instructions from: https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-ubuntu/
  After that, install mongodb extension:
  `pecl install mongodb`
  Put `extension=mongodb.so` in php.ini file (more info here: https://github.com/mongodb/mongo-php-library).

+#### Step 4: Init repo

+ Clone this repo in `/var/www/html`.
+ Run `populateDb.sh` in order to create admin user in database.
+ Now, you should be able to login from: localhost/UserManagementApp/

 ### API